 Your doctor may prescribe medicine to slow down the bowel and for abdominal cramps and nausea.

 Excess wind, faecal urgency and soiling may also be helped by altering your diet.
 Reducing your intake of insoluble fibre and increasing your intake of soluble fibre may be helpful.
 Alcohol, caffeine and smoking can all irritate the bowel.
-For further information visit the Australian Government's Bladder and Bowel website.
+For further information visit the Australian Government's Department of Health website.

 Keeping a bowel diary can be helpful to anticipate problems and to take to your doctor or continence nurse advisor.
 A bowel diary will give a clearer picture of your pattern of bowel function over the day and night, including any effects of foods that might be causing bowel problems.